 Stress and nervousness can cause cats to go to the bathroom more often.
 You can consider taking with you a portable, collapsible litter box to help make your cat comfortable when doing its business, but it should be small enough to be able to fit in their carrier.

-You may also want to consider getting diapers specifically made for cats.
+You may also want to consider getting diapers specifically made for cats or maybe some leak-proof pads for pet carriers.
 This is great because we can never guess when cats want to do their business and wearing diapers would help both of you to have more relief when on the plane.

 Many people travel with their cats and it is perfectly safe even though it can be slightly stressful both for you and your cat.
 As long as you do your job of doing your research ahead of time, preparing the required paperwork, and actually taking the time in training your cats in staying and getting used to their carrier and wearing a diaper, it will surely help relieve your stress before and especially during your flight.
 Have a safe flight for you and your cat!